behzadian/No1.SerilogTestSink/lib/README.md

 ### What is method `Match`?

-It is optmized to define a method for eveny log message like below:
+It is optimized to define a method for eveny log message like below:
 ```cs
 internal partial class TestLogTemplates
 {